They don’t need you to be perfect

 It’s not about becoming a “perfect mom.”

-It’s about becoming a real one.
-Steady, self-aware, emotionally available, human, and FUN!
 (Move over dad…here comes fun mom 😀)

 When you feel lighter and more grounded, everything in your home shifts.

-Therapy for moms will help you…
+Therapy for moms can help you…

-Find calm in the chaos.
+• Find calm in the middle of real-life chaos

 You were never meant to do this perfectly.